Is scarifying necessary?

 The Sports Turf Research Institute has published a series of articles relating to “Disturbance Theory” which recommend a less aggressive approach to grass care.
 In fact the best method is to work with the biology of your surface and treat thatch as a nutrient.
 It is organic matter and therefore can be broken down by bacteria and micro-organisms into usable nutrient form.
 This method forms the basis of my biofeed nutrition programmes which encourage a biologically active root-zone.

 It is beneficial to incorporate regular aeration in the programme so that life sustaining air and water reach the micro-organisms in the root zone.

-To prevent the build up of surface material, I recommend regular light grooming with the blades set about 2mm above the soil surface which removes dead matter from the surface.
-Mowers such as the Allett Tournament mower incorporate a groomer reel in front of the cylinder.
-This counter rotates and flicks up dead material and stems into the cutting cylinder and reduces the production of thatch.
+To prevent the build up of surface material, a powered rake, scarifier or verticutter can be used with the blades set to about 2mm above the soil surface.
+This will remove dead matter from the surface without damaging roots.
+Some mowers incorporate a groomer reel which flicks up dead material and stems into the cutting cylinder.